-What is Rapid BI ?
+What is Rapid Business Intelligence (BI)?
 According to Lucas Thelosen, founder of DAS42, there is no one right or one wrong approach.
 There are many right approaches and many wrong ones.
-Traditional BI can be explained when looking at one of Lucas Thelosen’s favourite books The Hitchhiker’s Guide to the Galaxy.
-You formulate a question, for example: “What is the answer to life and the universe and everything,” and the computer thinks about it for seven and a half million years and comes up with “42”.
+Traditional BI can be explained when looking at one of Thelosen’s favorite books The Hitchhiker’s Guide to the Galaxy.
+You formulate a question, for example: “What is the answer to life and the universe and everything?”, and the computer thinks about it for seven and a half million years and comes up with “42”.
 That is traditional BI.
-You ask a question, wait forever, and at some point you get an answer and it’s not really the one you wanted.
+You ask a question, wait forever, and at some point, you get an answer and it’s not really the one you wanted.

 The approach Lucas Thelosen is proposing is the way that works best for his clients.
 It is based on building a data infrastructure as quickly as possible by centralizing data, virtually or physically.
 The second step involves setting up your BI layer (analytics infrastructure), where you and your end users can see reports.
-With the business users in the same room you can now see the reports, and set up the transformation layers that you need.
-You do the process of transformation earlier and with the end user, in contrast to the traditional approach, where you have the transformation later in the project as you already have reports and dashboards available.
+With the business users in the same room, you can now see the reports, and set up the transformation layers that you need.
+You do the process of transformation earlier and with the end user.
+In contrast to the traditional approach, where you have the transformation later in the project when you already have reports and dashboards available.

-There are many benefits to that approach, but some pitfalls.
-The main benefit is that you move fast and actually succeed in BI as you can provide insights to the people in the organisation.
+There are many benefits to Thelosen’s approach, but some pitfalls.
+The main benefit is that you move fast and actually succeed with your BI because you can provide insights to the people in the organization.
 Secondly, you have an agile approach and can react quickly to changes in your business.

 How long does it take to create a BI set up?